mmcdole/gofeed/README.md

 ##### Parse a feed while using a custom translator

 The mappings and precedence order that are outlined in the [Default Mappings](#default-mappings) section are provided by the following two structs: `DefaultRSSTranslator` and `DefaultAtomTranslator`.
-If you have fields that you think should have a different precedence, or if you want to make a translator that is aware of an unsupported extension you can do this by specifying your own RSS or Atom translator when using the `gofeed.FeedParser`.
+If you have fields that you think should have a different precedence, or if you want to make a translator that is aware of an unsupported extension you can do this by specifying your own RSS or Atom translator when using the `gofeed.Parser`.

 Here is a simple example of creating a custom `Translator` that makes the `/rss/channel/itunes:author` extension field have a higher precedence than the `/rss/channel/managingEditor` field in RSS feeds.
 We will wrap the existing `DefaultRSSTranslator` since we only want to change the behavior for a single field.